 - That SEC aims to facilitate student participation and input into appropriate matters affecting the University community with the primary aim of enhancing the student experience.

 - To formalise and make more effective the communication between staff and students, particularly that complementing the existing feedback mechanisms, e.g. Staff/Student Liaison Committees (SSLCs).

 - To disseminate information from relevant committees for example, matters raised through surveys and questionnaires and other issues of relevance to the student body.

 - To provide a forum in which general (but not individual) student and staff concerns can be raised and discussed.

-SEC reports to the Learning, Quality and Standards Committee.
-This is a Standing Committee of the Academic Board, and provides feedback to the Students’ Union, to the student community generally and to the Senior Management Team.
+SEC reports to Senate and provides feedback to the Students’ Union, to the student community generally and to the Senior Management Team.